mechatroner/rainbow_csv/README.md

 ### Built-in RBQL query language
 Rainbow CSV comes with built-in lightweight RBQL SQL-like query engine.
-To run an RBQL query either use `:Select` command  e.g. `:Select a1, a2` or run `:RbSelect` command to enter query editing mode.
+To run an RBQL query either use `:Select` command  e.g. `:Select a1, a2` or run `:RainbowQuery` command to enter query editing mode.

 Demonstration of rainbow_csv highlighting and RBQL queries